usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _Lifetime_, by Erika de Casier
+- _At The Threshold Of The Greatest Chasm_, by Cosmic Putrefaction
 - _Magic, Alive!_, by McKinley Dixon
-- _Lifetime_, by Erika de Casier

 </details>